jekyll/minima/docs/usage.md

 Regarding default layout:

 Warning - there are memory issues when using a pattern to define listing layout for `cheatsheets/**/index.md` or even `cheatsheets/*/index.md`.

-And you can only use path (and type) and not name.
+And you can use path (and type) but not name.
 Therefore it is best to be explicit in each index file to set its layout.